-DUMBO (which stands from “down under the Manhattan Bridge Overpass”) got its name in the late '70s when early residents to the once-desolate factory area thought a silly name would keep developers away.
+DUMBO (which stands for “down under the Manhattan Bridge Overpass”) got its name in the late 1970s when early residents to the once-desolate factory area thought a silly name would keep developers away.
 In fact, the opposite occurred.
 Today DUMBO is home to pricey lofts and corporate office spaces.

 Vinegar Hill, however, seems to have retained its historical charm.
 Originally settled by Irish immigrants, the area gets its name from the Battle of Vinegar Hill (between Britain and Ireland in 1798).
 Cobblestone streets and a border of just three blocks on each side means that Vinegar Hill is small and quaint.